 At the end of the day, racing is not about fast times, it’s about winning!
 Ryan Sandes is the 2017 Western States champion and he summed that up well when he said, “It may well be one of my slower performances but it’s the most memorable!”

 Recovery is now key and the CCC in Chamonix is the next goal for the South African – a race he feels he still has the speed for due to the vertical gain.
 Sandes has a mixed history with Chamonix having failed to complete the UTMB twice, “Running the last 100km of the UTMB route will be a good way to prepare for a future run on the full route.”

-Whatever happens, the Sandes of Time will pass and we will no doubt see the podium adorned on many more occasions by South Africa’s favourite ultra-running son.
+Whatever happens, the Ryan Sandes of Time will pass and we will no doubt see the podium adorned on many more occasions by South Africa’s favorite ultra-running son.